thisisobate/kyverno-website/src/content/docs/policies/other/forbid-cpu-limits/forbid-cpu-limits.md

 ---
-title: "Forbid CPU Limits"
+title: 'Forbid CPU Limits'
 category: Other
 version:
 subject: Pod
-policyType: "validate"
+policyType: 'validate'
 description: >
   Setting of CPU limits is a debatable poor practice as it can result, when defined, in potentially starving applications of much-needed CPU cycles even when they are available.
 Ensuring that CPU limits are not set may ensure apps run more effectively.
 This policy forbids any container in a Pod from defining CPU limits.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/forbid-cpu-limits/forbid-cpu-limits.yaml" target="-blank">/other/forbid-cpu-limits/forbid-cpu-limits.yaml</a>

 ```yaml